BhagyaPrasadSamarathunga/HealthyMe/README.md

 ## Description

-Implement a sample web application for choose food acording to user BMI preference
+Implement a sample web application for choose food according to user BMI preference.

 ## Setup